torvalds/linux/Documentation/admin-guide/hw-vuln/cross-thread-rsb.rst

 transitions out of C0 state, the other sibling thread could use return target predictions from the sibling thread that transitioned out of C0.

-The Spectre v2 mitigations protect the Linux kernel, as it fills the return address prediction entries with safe targets when context switching to the idle thread.
+The Spectre v2 mitigations protect the GNU/Linux kernel, as it fills the return address prediction entries with safe targets when context switching to the idle thread.
 However, KVM does allow a VMM to prevent exiting guest mode when transitioning out of C0.
 This could result in a guest-controlled return target